How to Build a Fintech Product: Step-by-Step Guide

 Without a doubt, fintech products provide a range of benefits both for investors and consumers.
 However, the rapid growth of fintech companies has also triggered different risks related to consumer protection, data privacy, and governance.

 That’s why regulators and supervisors have developed standards and rules for everyone entering the fintech industry or starting a fintech startup.
-These rules change frequently, so make sure you continuously review them and make this an internal part of your business strategy.
+These rules change frequently, so make sure you continuously review them—make such checks an internal part of your business strategy, even.

 Let’s look at what regulations a fintech startup can be subject to.